Skip to main content

 Female Hormonal Strategies and Metabolic Health

 For women navigating the metabolic disruption of perimenopause and menopause, hormonal strategies are designed to address the decline in estrogen and progesterone.
-Estrogen replacement is particularly effective at mitigating the increase in and the shift toward abdominal fat storage that occurs during this transition.
+Estrogen replacement is particularly effective at mitigating the increase in insulin resistance and the shift toward abdominal fat storage that occurs during this transition.
 Research presented at the 2024 Annual Meeting of The Menopause Society confirmed that long-term use of estrogen-based therapy can improve markers of cardiovascular health and enhance insulin sensitivity.

 Protocols for women are highly personalized.
 They may involve estrogen delivered via patches or creams, combined with oral or topical progesterone to ensure endometrial protection.
 In addition, low-dose Testosterone Cypionate is increasingly recognized for its benefits in women, not only for libido and mood but also for its positive effects on muscle mass and energy levels, which are crucial for metabolic health.